State Nomination Guidelines for Business Skills Visas

-- creation of at least 2 new jobs; and
+- Creation of at least one new job (full time equivalent) in WA; and

-- a residence is to be purchased in Western Australia.
+- A residence is to be purchased in WA.

-- creation of at least 1 new job; and
+- Creation of at least two new jobs (full time equivalent) in WA; and

-- a residence is to be purchased in Western Australia.
+- A residence is to be purchased in WA.

 - 188 Business Innovation and Investment - Both Business Innovation and Investor stream applicants must: